pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1325 Threading in Python

+Today I need to study about threading in Python because I am building some scripts, and I need to improve the performance; One script takes a long 3 minutes in execution, implementing parallelism and threading I want to reduce a one minute.

 #### Day 1324 Saga

 Today I start to study the Saga pattern in Microservice architecture a Saga pattern has a lot of concepts that you